Tag Archive for: Costa Rica

 If you have surveillance that needs to be conducted in Costa Rica, be sure you vet the Investigator you contact.
 There are only a few here and caution should be exercised, particularly with people that want you to send money via Western Union.
 Caution should also be exercised with people who have only been here for the past year or so.
 Some boast of their background, but few can back it up.
 Be especially cautious of people who hold themselves out as consultants.
 The ones I know are retirees and have no real practical experience in private investigation.
 Just because they worked for the government doesn’t make them good or reliable private investigators.

-Missing Person in Costa Rica
+Someone is Missing in Costa Rica

-Missing Person in Costa Rica, do not waste any time initiating an investigation.
+Do not waste any time initiating an investigation.
 The longer you delay, the greater the chances that they may never be found.

 Calls to investigate the disappearance of people who visit Costa Rica mostly have failed to find the missing person.
 The main reason for this was the lack of effort from the earliest known moment that the person went missing.
 Unlike the United States where there are all kinds of alerts for missing persons or endangered people, Costa Rica has no viable system in place to alert people of the missing person.